 On the pop-up window, select the Multi-Event app option.

 - You can upload content in bulk using our easy templates or add items one-by-one (staff members, partners, etc).
 Don't worry about finalizing all content - you'll be able to edit it at any time, even once your app is published.
-As long as your content looks real (no placeholders, such as "to be decided"), you're good to go!

 - You will also need to add information for your Apple Developer account, you can see more steps on how to do that here.

 - You may also restrict access to the app based on attendee e-mails (this setting is flexible, so you can disable it at any time).
 You'll be able to upload a list of attendees after the app is submitted.
-Another option is to keep your app open and limit access to individual events (this can be done on the event level).
+Another option is to keep your app open and limit access to individual events (this can be done on the event level). [screenshot]

-Once you've added an event, you'll go through the same process of adding features & content before setting it live.
-You can upload event-specific branding & set up access restrictions on your event card:
+- Once you've added an event, you'll go through the same process of adding features & content before setting it live.
+You can upload event-specific branding & set up access restrictions on your Event Card: